LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 </div>

-On average, most single page resumes would be scanned through within a minute.
+On average, most single-page resumes would be scanned through within a minute.
 It's important to ensure that one can read through your resume within a minute with ease and leave with a good understanding of who you are.

 A great way to improve readability is by having a simple layout that lets you communicate effectively.

 <a href="https://www.canva.com" class="link" target="_blank">Canva</a> has great templates which you can use to create beautiful resumes.

-<h3>Relevant things first, Relevant thing only</h3>
+<h3>Relevant things first, Relevant things only</h3>

 <div class="centered-image lg:w-2/3 md:w-2/3 sm:w-56">